boopsboops/nhamunda-checklist/nhamunda-checklist.md

 Identification to species level follows <u>Lundberg & Aguilera (2003)</u> and <u>Mol (2012)</u> based on the following characters: dermal bones of the skull coarsely sculpted with reticulated ridges surrounding rounded pits; supraoccipital process greatly expanded laterally; anterior nuchal plate enlarged; colour pattern comprises dark upper and white/yellow lower parts of flank; and caudal fin bright red/orange.

-Fishes were caught.
-Location?
-Specimen not retained as a voucher.
-Pictured alive in Figure YYY.
+One individual was caught by baited hand-line in a deep pool of the main river stem.
+The live specimen is pictured in Figure YYY.

 ##### Figure